-Net cash provided by operating activities was \$0.4 million and \$6.3 million for fiscal years 2009 and 2008, respectively.
-The significant change in cash flows from operating activities for fiscal year 2009 as compared to fiscal year 2008 was primarily due to declines in operating results due a decrease in revenues and resulting lower gross margins.
+Net cash used in operating activities was \$1.1 million for fiscal year 2010 and net cash provided by operating activities was \$0.4 million for fiscal year 2009.
+Positive cash flows from the results of operations (after adding back non-cash items to our net loss) were \$0.9 million for fiscal years 2010 and 2009.
+The significant change in cash flows from operating activities for fiscal year 2010 as compared to fiscal year 2009 was primarily due to changes in working capital.

-Net cash used in investing activities was \$1.6 million and \$4.2 million for fiscal year 2009 and fiscal year 2008, respectively.
+Net cash provided by investing activities was \$5.2 million for fiscal year 2010 and net cash used in investing activities was \$1.6 million for fiscal year 2009.
+Investing activities for fiscal year 2010 included \$0.3 million in earn-out payments related to the acquisition of RVA.
 Investing activities in fiscal year 2009 included \$1.9 million, \$1.0 million and \$0.2 million in earn-out payments related to the acquisitions of Cartesian, RVA and TWG, respectively.
-Investing activities in fiscal year 2008 included \$3.0 million and \$2.3 million in earn-out payments related to the acquisitions of Cartesian and RVA, respectively.
-Investing activities in fiscal year 2008 also included \$0.1 million in payments for TWG working capital true-ups.
-Investing activities include proceeds from sales of short-term investments of \$2.1 million and \$2.3 million, respectively, for fiscal years 2009 and 2008.
-Net cash used in investing activities also included \$0.6 million and \$1.1 million in fiscal years 2009 and 2008, respectively, related to the purchase of office equipment, software and computer equipment.
+Investing activities include proceeds from sales of marketable securities of \$6.5 million and \$2.1 million for fiscal years 2010 and 2009, respectively.
+Net cash used in investing activities also included \$0.9 million and \$0.6 million in fiscal years 2010 and 2009, respectively, related to the purchase of office equipment, software and computer equipment.